ghostlandr/headfirstdesignpatterns/README.md

 e2 := beverage.Whip(beverage.Mocha(beverage.Espresso()))
 ```

-If you were curious, here is some of my implementation of these.
+If you were curious, here are some of my implementations of these.
 It's a bit more annoying than in a true OO
 language with subclassing and such, but really, I could see myself using something like this in real life.

 ```go